La dolce vita (Fedez, Tananai and Mara Sattei song)

-"La dolce vita" is a song by Italian singers Fedez, Tananai and Mara Sattei, for the re-release of Fedez's sixth studio album Disumano.
-It was written by Davide "d.whale" Simonetta, Paolo Antonacci, Dargen D'Amico, Tananai and Fedez and produced by Simonetta.
+"La dolce vita" is a song by Italian singers Fedez, Tananai and Mara Sattei, released on 3 June 2022 by Sony Music and featured on the digital reissue of Fedez's sixth studio album Disumano.

+The song was written by Fedez and Tananai with co-writing contribution by Dargen D'Amico, Paolo Antonacci and Davide Simonetta, and produced by the latter.
 It was released by Sony Music on 3 June 2022.
 "La dolce vita" peaked at number one on the Italian FIMI Singles Chart and was certified platinum both in Italy and Switzerland after its release.

 Background

 The track, which marked the second collaboration between Fedez and Tananai after "Le madri degli altri", and the first collaboration with Mara Sattei, was recorded three days before Fedez's pancreatic cancer removal operation:

 Three days before the operation to remove my pancreas I decided to go into the studio to record the vocals for this song I was working on before my life changed so abruptly, I think I did it a bit to distract myself from everything that was happening to me. [...]
 In the lyrics I say 'life without love will never do me any good' and never as in those days as today this phrase could very well be my little mantra.
 As soon as I was discharged, I returned to the studio the same day. [...]
 The birth of this song made me realise how important music is in my life, how it is almost a vital need, the deepest part of me, and I want to dedicate it to my wife, my beautiful children and all the people who worked on it.

 The song musically is twist, inspired by Paul Anka's "Diana" and "Twist and Shout" by The Beatles, with a rapping part.
 Mara Sattei spoke about the creative process behind the song's writing and musical choices:

 This is the first time I'm singing a chorus that is not my own because I usually write the songs myself, but it is nice to sew other people's words onto myself.
 And then I've always been fascinated by the 60s, and only music has the power to transport you to other eras. [...]
 I would have liked to explore how music was enjoyed back then.
 Without the platforms and social media, but with turntables and radio.
 I don't ask myself, though, if it was an easier or more difficult era, it doesn't make sense: everything has its time.